OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-07-opendreamkit-at-the-rse-conference.md

 thereof in different research areas.

 We plan to run a set or workshops around reproducibility over the duration of the ODK project and we'll make sure to report on them here too.
+Finally, all the materials are licensed under CC-BY and can be found [in this GitHub repository](https://github.com/trallard/JNB_reproducible) .